opendatanz/nzgoal-se/markdown/gn2/01_getting-started.md

  * [Drupal.org](https://www.drupal.org/node/648898) (for Drupal themes and modules)

-Which ever option you choose, you’ll want to ensure that it is easy for external parties to interact with.
-If a contributor has an important fix to your software and cannot submit it or find the contact details for you as the maintainer, then that work may never see the light of day and the benefit of community contributions of open source is lost.
+Whichever option you choose, you’ll want to ensure that it is easy for external parties to interact with.
+If a contributor has an important fix to your software and cannot submit it or find the contact details for you as the maintainer, then that work may never see the light of day and the benefit of community contributions to open source is lost.

 #### Setting up an organisation account

 When setting up a code repository account to make your public open source releases, agencies should avoid signing up for an individual user account.
 It is recommended to set up an organisational account (in some code repositories these are called "groups").
 You can then assign access to individual developer accounts within that organisation.

-Organisation account have the advantage of:
+Organisation accounts have the advantage of:

  * Being able to organise a number of open source projects in one central location.